crazyyy/wp-framework/wp-content/plugins/acf-extended/readme.txt

 Display field group on user admin list screen.

-**[Location: WP Settings](https://www.acf-extended.com/features/field-groups/locations/wp-settings)** **(PRO)** Display field groups on WP Settings pages: General, Writing, Reading, Discussion, Media and Pemalinks.
+**[Location: WP Settings](https://www.acf-extended.com/features/field-groups/locations/wp-settings)** **(PRO)** Display field groups on WP Settings pages: General, Writing, Reading, Discussion, Media and Permalinks.

 **[Local Field Groups](https://www.acf-extended.com/features/)**
 Display local field groups that are loaded by ACF, but not available in the ACF field group administration.
 Example: Field groups that are registered in the `functions.php` file, but not in the ACF UI.